rubisf/krakatoawhywhy3/README.md

 # krakatoawhywhy3
 Why and why3 install script for Ubuntu 16.04

-To install just type this two commands:
+To install just type this three commands:

 sudo su